AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 ## 🎨 Creativity & Personal Growth

 - **The Artist’s Way: A Spiritual Path to Higher Creativity** — Julia Cameron
-- **The Pocket Guru: Guidance and Mantras for Spiritual Awakening and Emotional Wisdom** — Dr. SiriSat Nam
+- **The Pocket Guru: Guidance and Mantras for Spiritual Awakening and Emotional Wisdom** — Dr. Siri Sat Nam
 - **You Learn by Living** — Eleanor Roosevelt
 - **Becoming** — Michelle Obama
 - **Hidden Figures** — Margot Lee Shetterly